 The cycling community in the Pacific Northwest is strong.
-But, even in bike-friendly Seattle, cyclists are at risk.
+But, even in bike-friendly Seattle, people on bicycles are at risk

 An accident is not predictable, and not preventable.